KAIisDead/Weather_Pipeline/README.md

 At the end it prints a little summary table to the console.

 ## Cities it tracks

 Johannesburg, Cape Town, Durban, Nairobi, and Cairo.

+## Built with

+- Java 21
+- Maven
+- SQLite (a database that's just a file, no server needed)
+- Jackson (for reading the JSON the API sends back)
+- JUnit 5 (for the tests)

 ## Project files